MicrosoftDocs/appcenter-docs/docs/analytics/log-flow.md

 Log Flow will show you what is being received by the backend in real time.
 The main use cases for log flow are:
-- Check if the SDK is properly integarted and if our backend is receiving data.
+- Check if the SDK is properly integrated and if our backend is receiving data.
 Similar to when you do a microphone check: "Is this on?".
 - Ensure that the backend is receiving what the app is supposed to send.

 ## General information